 Split Ends – It’s important to get your hair trimmed as needed.
 I can’t tell you when to trim your ends.
 For me, I get my ends trimmed once a year and dust my ends as needed throughout the year.
 Check out the article “How to trim your our ends.”

 Too Much Use of Heat – We know some you love heat.
 But constantly blow drying your hair or the use of styling tools to style your hair not only dry out your hair.
 It can also cause heat damage to your strands.

 Lack of Moisture – If you don’t hydrate your hair, it leaves your hair prone to breakage.
 So you want to ensure your strands are getting lots of attention.
 If you’ve been keeping up with our blog you know we stress the importance of knowing your hair porosity.
 Hair porosity is how well your hair is able to absorb moisture.
-There are 3 types of porosity level (Low, Normal and High).
+There are 3 types of porosity levels (Low, Normal and High).
 Check out the article “How to test your hair porosity.”